Lil Nas X Wins Halloween 2020 With Nicki Minaj Costume, Calls Himself ‘Nas Maraj’

 “NO YOU DID NOTTT,” actress Skai Jackson wrote.

-“bro bought a whole motorcycle made of ice and I’m tryna see if I still have enough time to get a costume on Amazon prime smh,” another person commented.
+“Bro bought a whole motorcycle made of ice and I’m tryna see if I still have enough time to get a costume on Amazon prime smh,” another person commented.

-Considering Lil Nas X’s love for the “Superbass” star, his new Halloween look shouldn’t be all that surprising.
-As reported by Vulture, the rapper was an active Minaj stan before becoming famous, and even managed a Twitter account dedicated to her.
+Considering Lil Nas X’s love for Nicki Minaj, his new Halloween look shouldn’t be all that surprising.
+As reported by Vulture, he was an active fan of the rapper before becoming famous himself, and even managed a Twitter account dedicated to her.

-For years, he never confirmed that the Twitter stan account was his, explaining that — at the time — he didn’t want people to know that he was gay.
+For years, he never confirmed that the Twitter account was his, explaining that, at the time, he didn’t want people to know that he was gay.
 As reported by The Inquisitr, he officially came out on Twitter in 2019.

 When a fan commented that loving Minaj doesn’t equate with being LGBTQ+, Lil Nas X explained what he meant on social media.

-“it don’t but people will assume if you had an entire fan page dedicated to nicki u are gay. and the rap/music industry ain’t exactly built or accepting of gay men yet,” he tweeted.
+“It don’t but people will assume if you had an entire fan page dedicated to nicki u are gay. and the rap/music industry ain’t exactly built or accepting of gay men yet,” he tweeted.

 Shortly after he confirmed he was a super-fan, Minaj took to social media to congratulate him for finally admitting it.